 Direction can be "incoming", "outgoing" or "all" (default).
-Failed can be True, False or all class dallinger.models.Vector(origin, destination)
+Failed can be True, False or all class dallinger.models.Vector (origin, destination) A directed path that links two Nodes.

 4.6.4 Vector

 A vector is a directional link between two nodes.
 Nodes connected by a vector can send Transmissions to each other, but because Vectors have a direction, two Vectors are needed for bi-directional Transmissions.